Parasol AI Developer Workflow - 60 minutes

 6.3.
 Review the changes

-Select the Changes tab to review what code has changed in the pull request.
+Select the Changes tab in the Gitlab to review what code has changed in the pull request.
 This should be done by an application architect or senior developer in general.

 Switch back to the Overview tab and click on Merge to merge the pull request.
 Note that the reviewer usually approves the pull request before merging.